bparanj/crystal/electronics/zettel/passive-component.md

    In a circuit, when the current through a 1H inductor changes by 2A in 1 second, it generates a back voltage of $V = L \frac{dI}{dt} = 1 \times 2 = 2V$.

-5. How do passive components affect AC signals?

-   How do passive components like resistors, capacitors, and inductors influence AC signals in a circuit?
+5. How do passive components like resistors, capacitors, and inductors influence AC signals in a circuit?

    Passive components shape AC signals by controlling how voltage and current respond to changes in frequency.
 Resistors limit the current regardless of frequency, while capacitors and inductors react differently depending on the signal's frequency—capacitors block low-frequency signals and allow high-frequency signals, while inductors do the opposite.

    Passive components act like filters in a river.
 A resistor is like a gate that restricts water flow regardless of the water speed, a capacitor is like a filter that stops slow-moving debris but lets fast-moving water pass, and an inductor is like a gate that opens slowly, allowing fast-moving water to stop.

    In a low-pass filter circuit, an inductor passes low-frequency signals while blocking high-frequency ones.
 Adding a capacitor to create a high-pass filter would allow only the higher frequencies to pass.

----

 ## Solution: Understanding Passive Components in Circuits